-If you don't already have a WebADM instance, the easiest way to get started is with one of RCDevs Virtual Appliances, available here.
+If you don't already have a WebADM instance, the easiest way to get started is with the MFAVPN All in One Appliance, available here.
 These can be easily imported into most Virtual Machine software and are easy to setup.

-For the rest of this guide we'll assume you are using a Virtual Appliance from RCDevs, and you have chosen the default configuration.
+For the rest of this guide we'll assume you are using a MFAVPN All in One Appliance from RCDevs, and you have chosen the default configuration.

 Once WebADM is installed, you will need to ensure it is accessible via a FQDN, and add your SSL certificate to the instance, a guide is available here.

 The SSL certificate is required by the U2F spec for checking origins or application IDs.
 Alternatively, you can simply proxy the U2F Facet URL to another server with a valid SSL certificate, we'll point this out further into the guide.

 As a final note, for enterprise use we recommend setting your OpenVPN server up on a different physical or virtual server to WebADM.
 This guide is exactly the same when setting up MFAVPN on a different server, the server you choose to host MFAVPN just needs network access to your WebADM server.

 Before we setup our OpenVPN server, there's a few things we need to do in WebADM.
 As a first step, login to your WebADM instance by going to it's address in your browser, for us https://rcvm.mydomain.com, and login, the default credentials are admin/password.